chaosprint/glicol/README.md

 The web interface has the following featues:
 1. run Glicol engine at near-native speed, thanks to WebAssembly
-2. a garbage-collection-free real-time audio in browsers thanks to AudioWorklet, SharedArrayBuffer
+2. garbage-collection-free real-time audio in browsers thanks to AudioWorklet, SharedArrayBuffer
-3. load your own samples
+3. error handling and command in browser console: e.g. load your own samples
 4. mix JS code with Glicol easily: `o: sin {42*10+20}`
 5. create visuals with Hydra